COSC3020/tsp-comparison-kkrweb/README.md

 Next, make a CSV using the runtimes corresponding to the matrix sizes.
 Predict for values 27 and higher following the behavior of earlier values.

+These are stored within the now uploaded csv within the repo.

 Use R to create 3 plots of this.
 One for TSP HK, one for TSP LS, and one for them overlaid to make the comparison easier.

-Make a subtitle mentioning that times for 27 and beyond are mathematical calculated predictions rather than pulled from the actual run.
+Make a subtitle mentioning that times for 27 and beyond are mathematical calculated predictions rather than pulled from the actual run, due to a combination of hardware and language constraints.